 “Most men try to sleep, some know they can’t and just stay up, play dice, and watch fires burn.”

 I knew that meant I could do whatever I wanted, a rare luxury in military life.
 “Thank you, my lord.”

-My first thought was that I was dreaming, but that I should play along.
-I smiled.
+My first thought was that I dreamed, but that I should play along.
 “Over here.”

 She stepped towards me and held out the silver cup.
 “From High Lord Kirl.”